 You have the right to request information and assistance concerning continuing care.

 When it is medically advisable to transfer you to another medical or extended care facility, you will be told the reasons for the decision, and the alternatives to such a transfer.
 You may request information about such facilities and assistance in making the necessary arrangements with the Social Services Department.
-At Kettering and Sycamore Hospitals, they can be reached at ext.
+At Main Campus and Miamisburg medical centers, they can be reached at ext.
 57216.
-At Grandview/Southview Hospitals, the extension is 3300.
+At Dayton and Washington Township medical centers, the extension is 3300.

 You have the right to obtain an Advance Directive.